everknow/everknow-website/about.md

 Decentralized autonomous organizations (DAO) are fast becoming the standard for projects creating self-sustainable applications and services around the blockchain industry.
 DAO unlocks new opportunities by enabling users to contribute and vote on changes.

 DAO’s can for example, be used to hold members funds and allocate based on community decisions.
 There are many uses already including social, media, investment, venture, art.

+Ever Know DLT
+Distributed Ledger Technology (DLT) is the infrastructure and protocols that allows simultaneous access, validation, and record updating in an immutable manner across a network that's spread across multiple entities or locations.
+The decentralized digital database eliminates the need for a central authority to keep a check against manipulation and is governed by the rules of the network.

 *   Solutions